 It might seem obvious, but Alexa is compatible with a range of different smarthome devices, giving you the power to control everything from your heating to your lighting if you have suitable technology in your home.

 Activate and connect the relevant Smart Home skills in the interface to get started.
-Alexa gives you the power to control all sorts of things like full control of your Philips Hue lighting, adjusting the heating on your Nest Thermostat or even controlling your television with the Logitech Harmony controls.
+Alexa gives you the power to control all sorts of things like full control of your Philips Hue lighting or adjusting the heating on your Nest Thermostat.

 Change your Echo wake word